Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Passive account (name of accounting object):

-Sk \u003d Sn + Ok - Od
+Sk = Sn + Ok - Od

-When recording business transactions in passive accounts, there can be only two situations:
+When recording business transactions in passive accounts, there can only be two situations:

 Situation one: the amount of the initial balance and the amount of turnover on the credit of the account must be greater than the amount shown on the debit of the account.
-In this case, we have a balance at the end of business transactions, which is determined by the above formula.
+In this case, we have a balance at the end of business operations, which is determined by the above formula.

 Situation two: the amount of the initial balance and the amount of turnover on the credit of the account are equal to the amount shown on the debit of the account.
 In this case, there will be no balance at the end of the reporting period.

-Balances on active accounts, which reflect the property of the organization, and on passive accounts, which show the sources of formation of this property, are then linked and, accordingly, are reflected in the asset and liability balance.
+The balances on active accounts, which reflect the organization’s property, and on passive accounts, which show the sources of formation of this property, are then linked and respectively reflected in the assets and liabilities of the balance sheet.

 Accounts are opened at the beginning of the year (period);

-during the year (period) accounts are opened as needed;
+During the year (period), accounts are opened as needed;

 during the reporting period (month), business transactions are reflected in the accounts;